-Infant Allergy Awareness Month is an ideal time to talk with parents about the rising rates of food allergies and what that means for their infants.
+Help parents and caregivers stay educated on the rising rates of food allergies and what that means for their infants.

-In the last 20 years, the rate of food allergies among U.S. children ages 0-4 has increased by roughly 30%1.
+Since the late 1990s, the rate of food allergies among children (under 18 years of age) has nearly doubled, and food allergy-related hospitalizations have tripled1-3.
 Researchers are working to discover the causes, but so far clear answers are elusive.
-Some hypothesize that epigenetic and environmental factors are at play2, while others suggest lack of early exposure to important microbes3.
-One thing we do know is that young children are the most commonly affected4.
+Some hypothesize that epigenetic environmental factors and lack of early exposure to important microbes are at play4,5.
+One thing we do know is that young children are the most commonly affected6.